Edinburgh: Cityscape

-Other prominent landforms such as Calton Hill and Corstorphine Hill are also products of glacial erosion.
+Other prominent landforms, such as Calton Hill and Corstorphine Hill, are also products of glacial erosion.
 The Braid Hills and Blackford Hill are a series of small summits to the south of the city centre that command expansive views looking northwards over the urban area to the Firth of Forth.

 Edinburgh is drained by the river named the Water of Leith, which rises at the Colzium Springs in the Pentland Hills and runs for 29 km through the south and west of the city, emptying into the Firth of Forth at Leith.
 The nearest the river gets to the city centre is at Dean Village on the north-western edge of the New Town, where a deep gorge is spanned by Thomas Telford's Dean Bridge, built in 1832 for the road to Queensferry.
 The Water of Leith Walkway is a mixed-use trail that follows the course of the river for 19.6 km from Balerno to Leith.

 Excepting the shoreline of the Firth of Forth, Edinburgh is encircled by a green belt, designated in 1957, which stretches from Dalmeny in the west to Prestongrange in the east.
 With an average width of 3.2 km the principal objectives of the green belt were to contain the outward expansion of the city and to prevent the agglomeration of urban areas.
 Expansion affecting the green belt is strictly controlled but developments such as Edinburgh Airport and the Royal Highland Showground at Ingliston lie within the zone.
 Similarly, suburbs such as Juniper Green and Balerno are situated on green belt land.
 One feature of the Edinburgh green belt is the inclusion of parcels of land within the city which are designated green belt, even though they do not connect with the peripheral ring.
 Examples of these independent wedges of green belt include Holyrood Park and Corstorphine Hill.

 Areas

+Early settlements

 Edinburgh includes former towns and villages that retain much of their original character as settlements in existence before they were absorbed into the expanding city of the nineteenth and twentieth centuries.
 Many areas, such as Dalry, contain residences that are multi-occupancy buildings known as tenements, although the more southern and western parts of the city have traditionally been less built-up with a greater number of detached and semi-detached villas.

-The historic centre of Edinburgh is divided in two by the broad green swathe of Princes Street Gardens.
+The historic centre of Edinburgh is divided into two by the broad green swathe of Princes Street Gardens.
 To the south, the view is dominated by Edinburgh Castle, built high on Castle Rock, and the long sweep of the Old Town descending towards Holyrood Palace.
 To the north lie Princes Street and the New Town.

 The West End includes the financial district, with insurance and banking offices as well as the Edinburgh International Conference Centre.